 When you have completed your research and you are ready to begin writing, you can consult these sources for ideas and guidance.

-In addition to the sources listed above, these books can assist you with your history writing.
+In addition to the sources listed above, this book can assist you with your writing assignments.

 A key element in scholarly writing is citing your sources, both within the narrative and at the end in a reference list.
 If you have any questions regarding citations, click on this video.